Frequently Asked Questions

 How is your website funded?

-The development of this website was funded in part by a Community Investment grant from the Canadian Internet Registration Authority (CIRA).
+The development of this website was originally funded (2014) in part by a Community Investment grant from the Canadian Internet Registration Authority (CIRA).
 CIRA manages Canada’s online identifier, the .CA top-level domain, on behalf of all Canadians.
 CIRA is a member-driven organization, which facilitates the development of a better Internet for all Canadians, and represents the .CA registry internationally.

 How did you make this website?